Wafer233/gweb/README.md

 # gweb

 ## Preface
 This project is a simple Go web framework based on net/http, implementing some basic functionalities similar to those in `gin`.
-Due to my limited capabilities, this project references another [open-source](https://geektutu.com/post/gee.html) project for guidance.

 ## Why gweb
 As we all know, `net/http` provides fundamental web functionalities, such as listening on ports, mapping static routes, and parsing HTTP messages.
 However, directly using net/http in actual development can be quite cumbersome.